JvanKatwijk/acars-sdrplay/README.md

         sudo make install

 where XXX is one of the supported input devices, i.e. SDRPLAY, AIRSPY, or RTLSDR.

-Note that it is quite well possible to have more than one device included.
+Note that it is quite well possible to include  more than one device in the configuration.
 In runtime, the software will detect which device is connected and open it.

 ------------------------------------------------------------------------
 **Commandline parameters**
 ------------------------------------------------------------------------

 The program is commandline driven, parameters are:
 * -f add a frequency (specified in KHz);